apache/celix/documents/cmake_commands/README.md

 celix_target_bundle_set_definition(test_example NAME TEST_BUNDLES Celix::shell Celix::shell_tui)
 ```

-The compile definition will have the name `${NAME}` and will contain a `,` separated list of bundle paths.
+The compile-definition will have the name `${NAME}` and will contain a `,` separated list of bundle paths.
-The bundle can be installed using the Celix framework util function `celix_framework_utils_installBundleSet` (C)
+The bundle set can be installed using the Celix framework util function `celix_framework_utils_installBundleSet` (C)
-or `celix::installBundlesSet` (C++).
+or `celix::installBundleSet` (C++).

-Adding a compile definition with a set of bundles can be useful for testing purpose.
+Adding a compile-definition with a set of bundles can be useful for testing purpose.